Ronnie Taylor

-Ronald “Ronnie” Charles Taylor BSC (27 October 1924 – 3 August 2018) was a British cinematographer, best known for his collaborations with directors Richard Attenborough and Dario Argento.
-Throughout his career, he was nominated for two BAFTA Awards for Best Cinematography: Gandhi (1982) and Cry Freedom (1987).
-Taylor won an Academy Award for his work on Gandhi (1982), which he shared with Billy Williams.
+Ronald Charles "Ronnie" Taylor, BSC (27 October 1924 – 3 August 2018) was an English cinematographer, best known for his collaborations with directors Richard Attenborough and Dario Argento.
+He won an Academy Award for Best Cinematography for his work on Attenborough's Gandhi (1982), which he shared with Billy Williams.
+He was also a two-time BAFTA Award nominee, for Gandhi and Cry Freedom (1987).